-The selected company must conduct a thorough study of value chains in agriculture and fishery on each of the countries where the intervention will take place, that is, Cabo Verde, Guinea Bissau and The Gambia.
+The selected company must conduct a thorough study of value chains in agriculture, fishery and livestock on each of the countries where the intervention will take place, that is, Benin, Niger, Nigeria and Senegal.
 For that purpose, desk research will be required, as well as consultations with national and regional stakeholders that can contribute to the results of the initial study by providing guidance, research materials, existing studies, policies, related projects developed in the regions, barriers found, possible risks and lessons learnt.

-This initial study will serve as basis for the selection of the value chains that will be improved and the communities where the interventions will take place.
-After selection, data collection will be required in order to further assess the needs of these communities and better design the strategy of the site interventions.
+This initial study will serve as basis for the selection of the value chains that will be improved.
+After selection, data collection will be required in order to further assess the needs and better design the strategy of the site interventions.

-A final report with recommendations for the site interventions must be produced and will serve as basis for the elaboration of the ToRs for the provision of equipment to the communities.
+A final report with recommendations of how to improve the value chains must be produced and will serve as basis for the elaboration of the ToRs for the different site interventions.